illumio/terraform-provider-illumio-core/docs/resources/label_group.md

 ### Required

 - **description** (String) The long description of the label group
 - **key** (String) Key in key-value pair of contained labels or label groups.
-Allowed values for key are "role", "loc", "app" and "env".
+Allowed values are "role", "loc", "app" and "env"
 - **name** (String) Name of the label group

 ### Optional